NinjaTrader Automated Trading by Algo Futures Trader

 • Stop Being Hit: 17.65%

-The target is 82.35% likely to be hit because it is much closer to the entry point than the stop.
-The stop, on the other hand, has a 17.65% probability of being hit.
+In this case, the target is 82.35% likely to be hit because it is much closer to the entry point than the stop.

 Caveats of High Win Ratios